zanesterling/rts/LOG.md

 # Development log

+## 2024-02-23
+What is an improvement I can make to the game?

+- I could add pathfinding.
+- I could add waypoints and shift-click.
+- I could add production structures.
+- I could add VIOLENCE.

+Let's do waypoints first :-)

 ## 2024-02-22
 What can I do today?
 My brain is exTREMELY melty.
 Maybe I can find some nice code cleaning to do.